Done-For-You LinkedIn Content · 30 Days

 The Engagement

-Deliverable12 LinkedIn posts (3/week), fully ghostwritten
+Deliverable12–16 LinkedIn posts over 30 days, fully ghostwritten

 Input from client1 intake form, then weekly 5-min voice note